-ECON 3310 Public Finance
+ECON 3310 (3) Public Finance

 An analysis of government expenditures, redistribution programs, budgetary process, and financial methods; their economic impacts; and their political ramifications.
 Topics include: taxation and its economic effects; fiscal policy; and intergovernmental fiscal relations.

-Pre: ECON 2010 and ECON 2015; or their equivalents; or concurrent registration.
+Pre: ECON 2010 and ECON 2015.